 The public should be warned not to handle wildlife.
-Wild carnivorous mammals and bats (as well as the offspring of wild species cross-bred with domestic dogs and cats) that bite or otherwise expose people, pets or livestock should be humanely killed and the head submitted for rabies examination.
+Wild mammals (as well as the offspring of wild species cross-bred with domestic dogs and cats) that bite or otherwise expose humans, pets, or livestock to rabies should be considered for euthanasia and rabies examination.
 A person bitten by any wild mammal should immediately report the incident to a physician who can evaluate the need for antirabies treatment.
-(See current rabies prophylaxis recommendations of the ACIP.)

-- Terrestrial Mammals.
+- 1. Terrestrial Mammals.
 Continuous and persistent government-funded programs for trapping or poisoning wildlife are not cost effective in reducing wildlife rabies reservoirs on a statewide basis.
-However, limited control in high-contact areas (e.g., picnic grounds, camps, and suburban areas) may be indicated for the removal of selected high-risk species of wildlife.
+However, limited control in high-contact areas (e.g., picnic grounds, camps, or suburban areas) might be indicated for the removal of selected high-risk species of wildlife.
 The state wildlife agency and state health department should be consulted for coordination of any proposed population reduction programs. - 2.
-Bats - a.
-Indigenous rabid bats have been reported from every state except Alaska and Hawaii, and have caused rabies in at least 19 humans in the United States.
-It is neither feasible nor desirable, however, to control rabies in bats by programs to reduce bat populations. - b.
+Bats.
+Indigenous rabid bats have been reported from every state except Alaska and Hawaii and, since 1951, have been associated with at least 21 human deaths in the United States.
+However, it is neither feasible nor desirable to control rabies in bats through programs to reduce bat populations.
 Bats should be excluded from houses and surrounding structures to prevent direct association with humans.
 Such structures should then be made bat-proof by sealing entrances used by bats.